Abecid/abecid.github.io/docs/_posts/2022-09-06-gazeestimationnormalization.md

 ## 4. Code
 ### 4-1) Pseudo Code
-Building a program that takes in images and applies the normalizion technique requires multiple steps.
+Building a program that takes in images and applies the normalization technique requires multiple steps.

 1. Pre-defined data & Hyperparameters
 There are some data that we need pre-defined in order to test the program
 - **3D Coordinates of face** (n, 3): n is the number of 3D points of the face.
 The coordinates should mimic the normal human face in 3D
-- **Camera Matrix** (3, 3): This is $$C_{r}$$, the original camera projection matrix from camera caliberation
+- **Camera Matrix** (3, 3): This is $$C_{r}$$, the original camera projection matrix from camera calibration
 - **Camera Distortion** (1,4): This is the camera distortion to later use in [solvePnP](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga549c2075fac14829ff4a58bc931c033d) to estimate the head pose.
 The length could be different, check the [official docs](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga549c2075fac14829ff4a58bc931c033d) for more reference.
-- **Template Landmark Index** (m; m < n): Indexes in the landmark provided by MediaPipe's [FaceMesh API](https://google.github.io/mediapipe/solutions/face_mesh) to later use for drawing critical points on the face and buliding the 3D face coordinates.
+- **Template Landmark Index** (m; m < n): Indexes in the landmark provided by MediaPipe's [FaceMesh API](https://google.github.io/mediapipe/solutions/face_mesh) to later use for drawing critical points on the face and building the 3D face coordinates.
 - **Face Key Landmark Index** (l ; l <  m): Key indexes in the face landmark that will be used to calculate the center of the face (both in 2D and 3D)
 - **Hyperparameters**
   - focal_norm (int): The focal values that will be used in $$C_{n}$$ (the camera projection matrix for the normalized camera)